-During this quarter, the Agency posted the report, Medicaid Reform Enrollee Satisfaction Year Two Follow-Up Survey, Volume 3: Enrollee Characteristics, which assesses enrollee satisfaction differences by enrollee subgroup (race/ethnicity demographics).
-The Agency reviewed the report, Medicaid Reform Enrollee Satisfaction Year 3 Follow-Up Survey, during this quarter and will be providing feedback to UF next quarter.
+During this quarter, the Agency provided feedback to UF on the report, Medicaid Reform Enrollee Satisfaction Year 3 Follow-Up Survey.
+UF will be finalizing the report and submitting it to the Agency during the third quarter of Demonstration Year Seven.
 Findings from this report were included in the Final Evaluation Report, which the Agency submitted to Federal CMS on December 15, 2011.

-Next quarter, UF will submit a comprehensive draft report on CAHPS Survey results to the Agency based on the SFY 2011-2012 surveys.
-This draft report will include survey results for both the demonstration and non-demonstration health plans.
-The results of past reports and all other evaluation reports conducted by UF can be viewed at: http://ahca.myflorida.com/Medicaid/quality\management/mrp/contracts/med027/index.shtml.
+During the second quarter of Demonstration Year Seven, UF submitted a comprehensive draft report on CAHPS Survey results to the Agency based on the SFY 2011-12 surveys.
+This draft report included survey results for both the demonstration and non-demonstration health plans.
+The Agency will provide feedback to UF on the report during the next quarter.
+The results of all other evaluation reports conducted by UF can be viewed at: http://ahca.myflorida.com/Medicaid/quality_management/mrp/contracts/med027/index.shtml.